hemangsk/Gravity/_posts/2017-08-15-Emily-Dickinson-never-stops-to-surprise-me.markdown

 >
 > -- excerpt from *"I cannot live with you."*

-And my favourite of all, a poem that would make you feel like reading a shonen manga - *"We never know how high we are".*
+And my favourite of all, a poem that would make you feel like reading a shonen manga - *"We never know how high we are".* FYI "Cubit" is a small unit of length.

 >We never know how high we are
 >